duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 </script>

 DuckDB has invested substantially in building a [fast and robust CSV parser](https://duckdb.org/2023/10/27/csv-sniffer.html).
-This is often the first task in a data analysis workload, and it tends to be under valued and under-benchmarked.
+This is often the first task in a data analysis workload, and it tends to be undervalued and underbenchmarked.
 DuckDB has **improved CSV reader performance by nearly 3x**, while adding the ability to handle many more CSV dialects automatically.

 ### Group By